 The area around Huasca is strewn with old city renowned.
 The castle of Loarre, located 30 km to the north of Huesca, is a beautiful representation of this.
 It is situated in a beautiful rocky area and on the way, there are numerous orchards with almond trees.

 The castle is considered the most important Romanesque fortress in Spain and is one of the best-preserved Romanesque castles in Europe.
 The impressive citadel stands on a rocky hill overlooking the plain and with its back to the mountains.
 The citadel was built in the 11th century by order of King Sancho Ramirez I. It was built as a defensive site against the Moors.
 Later in the same century, it also became the monastery of the Augustinian order.
 A little later, around 1287, the outer wall was built.
-The entry is not free, it costs around € 5,50 for adults and 7 euro for a guided tour.
+The entry is not free, it costs around € 5,50 for adults and 7 euros for a guided tour.

 Sierra y Cañones de Guara

-Northwest of Huesca is another amazing natural parc, namely Sierra y Cañones de Guara.
+Northwest of Huesca is another amazing natural park, namely Sierra y Cañones de Guara.
 This area is well-known for being the place for water sports activities.
 These activities allow you to escape the hustle and bustle of other towns/cities and enjoy some time and relax.
 The area is well known for its 70 cañons, with pinkish-red rocks.
 You can even find prehistoric rock paintings nearby Columgo.
 Also worth a visit is a walk around the Peña Falconera near the little village of Morrano.

 And, if you love rafting, there is an area about an hour away from Roda de Isábena that’s called Campo that is very popular for this kind of watersport.
 On the way to Campo, you will also find a place where you can go for quad rides.